vrabang/vrabang.github.io/projects/project-4.md

 ---
 layout: project
 type: project
-image: images/wsl1.jpg
+image: images/landing.png
 title: WSL Trailer
 permalink: projects/wsl
 # All dates must be YYYY-MM-DD format!
-date: 2018-05-01
+date: 2020-05-15
 labels:
+  - Group Project
-  - AutoCAD
+  - Meteor
-  - Design
+  - Javascript
-  - 3D
+  - Semantic UI react
-summary: Designed a a trailer for the World Surf League to replace their old trailer.
+summary: Final group project for ICS 314.
+A web application designed for UH students to be able to access all the clubs and catch up on any upcoming events that the clubs have prepared.
 ---

 <img class="ui medium right floated rounded image" src="../images/wslTrailer.PNG">